firehol/firehol/doc/fireqos/fireqos-interface.5.md

     If set to `output`, traffic going out via the interface is shaped.

+    if set to `bidirectional` traffic for both input and output can be shaped.
+If you need to differentiate input and output parameters per statements within the interface, you can prefix them with `input` or `output` like this:

+    ~~~~
+    interface eth0 lan bidirectional ...
+    	class voip input commit 1Mbit output commit 2Mbit ...
+    ~~~~

 *optional-class-params*
 :   For a list of optional class parameters which can be applied to an
     interface, see [fireqos-params-class(5)][].